Ad-Dhahiriya: Ottoman period

 In 1856, a Scottish clergyman, Horatius Bonar described the village and its ruined castle: "Suddenly, at an abrupt elbow of the ravine, we are relieved by seeing the old castle, perched on its rocky height well in the setting sun; the poor village, which seems to hang about it, with its square yellow huts, rather helps, at this distance, to improve its appearance, and to give dignity to its towers and broken ramparts.
 From this point it looks much bolder and substantial than it is; not so isolated as El-Aujeh, which we passed some days ago, but well-set upon yon craggy perch.
-Like most of its fellow castles in the east and border “peels” in the north, it has seen better days, and has at one time, been a noble stronghold for Romans, or Crusaders, or Turks..."
+Like most of its fellow castles in the east and border "peels" in the north, it has seen better days, and has at one time, been a noble stronghold for Romans, or Crusaders, or Turks..."

-In 1863 Victor Guérin visited the place, and found that many of the men had fled, mostly further south in tents, in order to avoid conscription.
+In 1863 the French traveler Victor Guérin visited the place, and found that many of the men had fled, mostly further south in tents, in order to avoid conscription.
 He noted one building, measuring sixteen steps on each side which was built in beautiful stone.
 It contained several vaulted chambers, and was the home of one of the sheikhs of the village.

 Several other private houses were also built with fine materials, from old buildings; some even seemed to date, either entirely or only in their lower courses from the Roman period.

 An Ottoman village list of about 1870 indicated 57 houses and a population of 206, though the population count included men, only.
 According to the PEF's Survey of Western Palestine, (SWP), the village had a population of 300-400 in 1874.
-In 1877, it was deserted due to "encroachment of the Arabs into the country of the fellahin".
+In 1877, it was deserted due to "encroachment of the Arabs [Bedouins] into the country of the fellahin".
+According to the geographer David Grossman, the Bedouins were allies of the nearby town of Dura.

-British Mandate era
+British Mandatory period

+In 1921, a violent conflict erupted between the residents of ad-Dhahiriya and Dura.
+It was resolved through the imposition of a hefty fine of 20,000 Egyptian pounds on the "brigands" of Dura.

-In the 1922 census of Palestine conducted by the British Mandate authorities, Ad-Dhahiriya (called: AI Dahriyeh) had an entirely Muslim population of 2,266 inhabitants, increasing in the 1931 census to 2,930, still all Muslim, in 603 houses.
+In the 1922 census of Palestine conducted by the British Mandate authorities, ad-Dhahiriya had an entirely Muslim population of 2,266 inhabitants, increasing in the 1931 census to 2,930, still all Muslim, in 603 houses.
 In the 1945 statistics the population of Ad-Dhahiriya was 3,760, all Muslims, who owned 60,585 dunams of land according to an official land and population survey.
 166 dunams were plantations and irrigable land, 54,205 for cereals, while 284 dunams were built-up (urban) land.